BAMresearch/bam-masterdata/docs/howtos/object_references.md

-# How-to: Work with OBJECT References
+# How-to: Work with Object References

-This guide shows you how to work with OBJECT type properties that reference other objects in openBIS.
+This how-to guide shows you how to work with properties whose data type is OBJECT in order to reference other objects in openBIS.

-## What are OBJECT properties?
+## What are object references?

 Some object types have properties with `data_type="OBJECT"` that create references to other objects.
 For example: